codecop/dependency-breaking-katas/CSharp/DependencyBreakingKatas/D/Assignment.md

 ----------------

-The system under test depends on a collaborator with database access.
-The database is not available in our test environment.
-The collaborator is a static call.
+The system under test depends on a collaborator with slow behaviour due to a HTTP call.
+It is not guaranteed that the REST server is available.
+The collaborator is a Singleton and called multiple times.

 Task
 ----

-The given code creates the receipt with the calculated tax for a purchase in our online shop.
-The main logic is in `Checkout`.
+The given code calculates the shipping cost for a purchase depending on the destination in our online shop.
+The main logic is in `ShippingCost`.

-* Bring `Checkout` under test.
+* Bring `ShippingCost` under test.
 Make sure to cover all paths in the core logic.
-* There is an existing `CheckoutTest` with a first test case which might or might not work.
+* There is an existing `ShippingCostTest` with a first test case which might or might not work.
-* You cannot change `ReceiptRepository` because it is used by other teams as well.
+* You cannot change `RestCountriesAPI` because it is used by other teams as well.

 (This is a copied document - do not edit!)